Ezhh/warp_potions/README.md

 Features
 --------

 This mod adds eight warp potions which can be placed as decorative items.
-Smashing a warp potion after it has been placed sets a warp point for that player.
+Smashing a warp potion (right click) after it has been placed sets a warp point for that player.
 There are eight warp points, one for each potion, which can be independently set and are unique to each player.
 Using a warp potion in the potion inventory will return the player to the warp point for that potion.
+You can only travel to a warp point if the correct potion type is in the potion inventory.

 The potion inventory auto-sorts potions into the correct slots and cannot contain anything other than a maximum of 99 potions of each type.
 It currently supports use with:
 - sfinv